-Whether you’re a student on an F1-visa, a green card holder, or in the US for asylum, you don’t want to take your chances when it comes to deportation.
-A California DUI is serious for anyone, but for non-citizens, it can lead to tragic consequences such as a denial of citizenship, deportation, or exclusion from admission.
+Whether you’re a student on an F1-visa, a green card holder, or in the US for asylum, you don’t want to take your chances when it comes to immigration.
+A California DUI arrest is a serious crime, but, for a non-citizen, it can lead to tragic consequences such as a denial of citizenship, deportation, or exclusion from admission.
 Imagine how horrible it is to come to your home in the US and not be let in by immigration because of a DUI on your record.
-We’ve entered a political climate where the US government is even harsher and swift when it comes to immigrants, as you’ve seen in the news.
-Here’s what you need to know about DUIs as a visitor to the US.
+We’ve entered a political climate where the US government (through its current president) acts very harshly against immigrants, as you’ve undoubtedly seen in the news.
+Here’s what you need to know about DUIs as an immigrant or visitor to the US.

 Even though DUI does not fall within usual deportable grounds, multiple DUI convictions can lead to the start of deportation proceedings because the immigration will suspect that you are a habitual drunk.
 Being a habitual drunk is a separate ground for deportation and will require a visit to a doctor.
 A doctor will examine you and decide if multiple DUI offenses are coincidences or a result of being sick with alcoholism.
-An alcoholic can be deported and you need a help of an attorney if you are facing multiple DUI cases.
+An alcoholic can be deported and you need the help of an attorney if you are facing multiple DUI cases.
 Some circuits will have a rule that 3 DUI will require deportation based on this basis.
 Also, while an alcohol DUI is not usually a deportable offense, the presence of illegal drugs in your blood is.
 Any offense involving illegal drugs can have the most devastating consequences.
 Thus, in California, if you are charged with CVC 23152(f) (a drug-related DUI), it can results in deportation based on a “controlled substance violation).